Types of rapists: Power rapist

 For these rapists, rape becomes a way to compensate for their underlying feelings of inadequacy and feeds their issues of mastery, control, strength, authority and capability.
 The intent of the power rapist is to assert their competency.
 The power rapist relies upon verbal threats, intimidation with a weapon, and uses only the amount of force necessary to subdue the victim.

 The power rapist tends to have fantasies about rape and sexual conquests.
 They may believe that even though the victim initially resists them, that once they overpower their victim, the victim will eventually enjoy the rape.
 The rapist needs to believe that the victim enjoyed what was done to them, and they may even ask the victim to meet them for a date later.

 Because this is only a fantasy, the rapist does not feel reassured for long by either their own performance or the victim's response.
 The rapist feels gratified by the sexual pleasure and power and will usually act again.
 It becomes addictive.
-As a narcisist feeds on compliments, the power rapist feeds on power and domination of the victim.
+As a narcissist feeds on compliments, the power rapist feeds on power and domination of the victim.

 Hence, their offenses may become repetitive and compulsive.
 They may commit a series of rapes over a short period of time.
 This is the most common type of serial rapist of strangers in the United States.